Last Updated on January 14, 2021 by William

 For around $5 dollars or less, you can pick up a screw extractor that will serve as a truly indispensable tool.
 You will be totally glad to have this tool handy whenever you need it.
 Let us take a look at what the screw extractor is really all about and how you can use it.

-The design behind this screw extractor is actually really simple and elegant.
+The design behind this screw extractor is actually really simple and elegant, almost like an awl but with threads.
 There are three different elements included in the screw extractor.
 The screw extractor features a square head, followed by a shaft, and then it has cutting screw threads that are reverse tapered.
+This is true for any brand you buy.

 The Square Head – The purpose of the square head on the screw extractor is primarily for being fastened into a T-shaped handle that is capable of being used with this tool in order to make turning it significantly easier.
 The square head is also capable of being used to turn the screw extractor with the help of an adjustable wrench or a pair of vice grip pliers.